HotHat/ipcFIFO/README.md

 ipcFIFO
 =======

-example of unix fifos for interprocess communication
+Some examples of message queue (FIFO) for interprocess communication on UNIX